tomgreener/browser-react/README.md

 ## Anything else to come?
 Some things I may add in future are:

-- Seperate `vendor.js` script containing `react`, `react-dom` and `react-router` packages
+- Seperate `vendor.js` script for production, containing `react`, `react-dom` and `react-router` packages
-- Add Webpack name hashing to allow caching of scripts
+- Filename hashing, to allow more effective script caching in production

+## License
+MIT